Highlights of Kenya

 You will also visit the Langatta Giraffe Centre, a sanctuary for the rare Rothschild Giraffe, where the children will be able to hand-feed some of the animals.

-This morning you will leave the Masai Mara behind en route for Lake Naivasha.
+From here you will depart for Lake Naivasha.
 This is the highest of the Rift Valley lakes, with clear blue waters leading to dense stands of thick papyrus and a backdrop of mountains.
 The views are gorgeous and the area also abounds with bird life.

-In the afternoon take a boat ride to Crescent Island with excellent opportunities for spotting hippos and other animals that come to drink and wallow in the lake.
-Once you arrive on the island, you will take a short hike (around 1.5-2 hours).
-There are no day time predators here, which means that you can (safely!) walk very close to the animals.
+In the morning take a boat ride to Crescent Island with excellent opportunities for spotting hippos and other animals that come to drink and wallow in the lake.
+Once you arrive on the island, take a short hike; there are no day time predators here, which means that you can (safely!) walk very close to the animals.
 Children will love having both zebras and giraffes almost within reach.

-This morning you will either fly or drive back to Nairobi for a flight on to the coast.
+This morning, leave the wilds of Africa behind you and fly to coast.
 There are a wide variety of beach hotels to choose from so we will suggest one that will suit your family.
 They range from small boutique resorts on secluded swathes of sand to larger resorts that have several pools and plenty of activities to keep even the most restless teenagers happy.

 Four full days to enjoy the beautiful beaches of the Indian Ocean.
 It is time to take off your shoes and dig your toes in the sand.
 Find a hammock and relax with nothing to disturb you but the lapping of the waves, the swishing of the coconut palms and perhaps the kids.
 Or if you are feeling more active, take a snorkelling excursion or perhaps try a spot of windsurfing or kayaking.